marctek/.local/README.md

 # .local
-To track changes in .local directory
+To track changes in .local directory.
+The configs were cloned from lukesmith.xyz.
+I've made slight modifications to fit my use.